AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/understanding-marketo-custom-objects.md

 ## View Custom Objects Associated to a Person {#view-custom-objects-associated-to-a-person}

 After you've created the custom object structure, when you upload the specific custom object data, the custom objects are automatically associated to people in the database using the link field in the custom object.
-You can view information from the Custom Objects tab on the person details page.
+You can view information from the [!UICONTROL Custom Objects] tab on the person details page.

-1. Go to **Database**.
+1. Go to **[!UICONTROL Database]**.

    ![](assets/understanding-marketo-custom-objects-4.png)

-1. Open your database and click the **People** tab.
+1. Open your database and click the **[!UICONTROL People]** tab.
 Double-click the record for a person you associated to a custom object.

    ![](assets/understanding-marketo-custom-objects-5.png)

-1. On the person detail page, click the **Custom Objects** tab.
+1. On the person detail page, click the **[!UICONTROL Custom Objects]** tab.
 Select the object from the drop-down.

    ![](assets/understanding-marketo-custom-objects-6.png)